Admissions and Attendance

 Although parents are primarily responsible for ensuring that their child attends and stays at school, it is the school’s responsibility to support attendance.

 We believe that regular attendance is important to ensure the best possible learning outcomes for all of our children.
-The school supports the view that every lesson counts and reports to you personally on termly pupil attendance.
-Term time holiday is only authorised in exceptional circumstances and where children’s attendance is above 96%.
-All holiday requests are given indivudal and personal attention of the Headteacher.
-Only the school, not parents, can authorise absence.
-If you wish to take your child away from school during term time you will need to seek approval from the Headteacher.
-A form to remove your child from learning is available on request from the school office.
-Most recent government regulations stipulate that unless there are exceptional circumstances no child may be absent during term time for holidays.
+The school supports the view that every lesson counts and reports to you personally on your child’s attendance at regular intervals throughout the year.
+Term time holiday is only authorised in exceptional circumstances.
+If you wish to take your child away from school during term time you will need to inform the Headteacher.
 The school reserves the right to fine parents who do not uphold high levels of attendance.

 Please do everything possible to help your child attend school and support their learning.
 Shopping trips, waiting in for a delivery, outings, parental illness, visits to relatives and lack of school uniform are not acceptable reasons for missing school.
 Medical appointments should be arranged if possible outside the school day.
 Where this is not possible it is expected that pupils only miss part of the day.